India’s Hydrogen Purchase Obligation

 National Green Hydrogen Mission formally approved Done

-Union Cabinet approves the NGHM with a total outlay of Rs 19,744 crore.
-SIGHT programme notified — Rs 17,490 crore for production incentives and electrolyser manufacturing.
-The HPO is listed as a demand-side intervention to be developed but is not notified alongside the Mission framework.
+The Union Cabinet officially approved the NGHM with a total impressive outlay of Rs 19,744 crore.
+The SIGHT programme was also notified, dedicating Rs 17,490 crore for production incentives and electrolyser manufacturing.
+While the HPO was clearly listed as a demand-side intervention to be developed, it was conspicuously not notified alongside the Mission framework.

 Aug 2023